slrslr/Linux-bash-scripts-miscellaneous/README.md

 **convert2utf** - Linux bash script to help converting directory of files (matching user defined extension) into UTF-8, in case these are not UTF already

+**convertimagestowebp** - Script prompt user for a directory to convert containing images (non-recursively) to .webp format saving disk space.

 **discoverroughiops** - use "fio" tool to discover rough disk performance - read operations per second and bandwidth used during the reading

 **ftpupload** - this bash script should help guide on how to use linux "ftp" client utility to upload & downlod file